 On 31st March 2004 the IEE published Amendments No2 to BS 7671:2001 (the IEE Wiring Regulations) which specify the required core colours for cables used in all new fixed wiring electrical installations in the UK.
-The new colour scheme has been nicknamed ‘harmonised’ colouring as it will make UK electrical installations more similar to those currently used in mainland Europe.
+The new colour scheme was nicknamed ‘harmonised’ colouring as it made UK electrical installations more similar to those used in mainland Europe.

 What changes have been made to the colour identification of conductors?

 Fixed wiring in installations no longer use red and black colouring for the phase and neutral conductors of single-phase circuits.
 Instead, brown is used for the phase conductor and blue for the neutral conductor.
 However, the green and yellow colours traditionally used for protective conductors have not changed colour.
 These new colours have already been used in appliance flexible cables and cords in the UK for the past few decades.

 For conductors in three-phase circuits, the harmonised colours are brown, black and grey with a blue neutral conductor.
 This replaces the red, yellow, blue and black colours used previously.
 Again, the green and yellow used to indicate a protective conductor has not changed.